 In October of 2007, the first soup kitchen opened.
 Actually, the LI group had a ‘practice night’ one week.
 Family and friends were invited, and a meal featuring BBQ sandwiches was served.
 The next week, the first official soup kitchen was opened.
 Approximately 50 people attended that night.
 Today, an average of 300-350 are fed each Wednesday evening.

-What started as a soup kitchen has now grown to 13 ministries.
+What started as a soup kitchen has now grown to fifteen programs.
 Each ministry has a unique beginning where a volunteer or interested person(s) had an idea of how to help those less fortunate or who had fallen on hard times.
-The hygiene closet began as one volunteer wanted to supply shampoo and sleeping bags to the homeless that she took sandwiches to each week at the library; today the hygiene closet is completely full of needed items and oversees a Christmas hygiene bag gift for over 400 people.
+The hygiene closet began as one volunteer wanted to supply shampoo and sleeping bags to the homeless that she took sandwiches to each week at the library; today the hygiene closet is completely full of needed items and oversees a Christmas hygiene gift bag for over 400 people.
 The med clinic started as the pastor chatted with his doctor about ‘doing something’ at Lubbock Impact; today the TTU Free Clinic is one of the finest in the nation of similar clinics.
-All of the ministries at Lubbock Impact are free and help clients in the areas of food, clothing, medical/dental and spiritual needs.
+All of the ministries at Lubbock Impact are free and help clients in the areas of food, clothing, healthcare and spiritual needs.